fhiso/tsc-governance/board/by-laws-board.md

 ### 8.3 Terms of Office

-The Chair, Vice-chair, Treasurer and Secretary shall be elected for a two-year term by the general membership in accordance with Article 15: the Chair and Treasurer as Class A Directors, the Vice-chair and Secretary as Class B Directors.
+A Directly Elected Office is any Officer, Coordinator or Co-coordinator position whose holder is elected to that specific position for a two-year term by the Voting Members of FHISO in accordance with Article
+15. The Chair and Technical Coordinator are Directly Elected Offices.
+The Board may designate any other Officer, Coordinator or Co-coordinator position except that of Assistant Secretary as a Directly Elected Office.

+Except for the position of Assistant Secretary, any Officer, Coordinator or Co-coordinator position which is a Directly Elected Office shall be filled in accordance with Section 8.6 of these Bylaws.

-An Assistant Secretary may be appointed by the Board under Section 9.6 of these Bylaws.
-He or she has no fixed term of office and may be removed by majority vote of the Board at any time without cause.
+An Assistant Secretary may be appointed by the Board.
+The Assistant Secretary is not required to be a Voting Member and does not become a Director by virtue of being appointed Assistant Secretary.
+The Assistant Secretary has no fixed term of office and may be removed by majority vote of the Board at any time without cause.
+The position of Assistant Secretary may be left vacant at the direction of the Board.

-### 8.4 Diversity
+### 8.4 [Deleted]

-Those serving as Chair and Vice-chair will preferably be members from different regions of the world to promote an understanding of the diverse needs of the genealogy and family history community.

-### 8.5 Officer Succession
+### 8.5 Succession

-In the event of a vacancy in the position of the Chair, the Vice-chair shall succeed to the position of Chair and so serve for the duration of the unexpired term of the vacated office.
-In the event that both the Chair and Vice-chair are vacant, the Board shall appoint a successor under Section 9.6 to serve the unexpired term of office of the Chair.
+If the position of Chair becomes vacant, the Vice-chair shall become Chair and serve until the next Annual Board Election.
+In the event that the position of Vice-chair is also vacant, both positions shall be filled according to Section 8.6 of these Bylaws.

-In the event of a vacancy in the position of Vice-chair, Secretary or Treasurer, the Board may appoint a successor under Section 9.6 to serve the unexpired term of the vacated office.
+If the position of Technical Coordinator becomes vacant, the Technical Co-coordinator shall become Technical Coordinator and serve until the next Annual Board Election.
+In the event that the position of Technical Co-coordinator is also vacant, both positions shall be filled according to Section 8.6 of these Bylaws.

+### 8.5.1 [Deleted]

-### 8.6 [Deleted]
+### 8.6 Officer Vacancy

+If the position of any Officer, Coordinator or Co-coordinator other than the Assistant Secretary becomes vacant, and these Bylaws provide no successor to the position, the vacancy shall be filled by the Board of Directors from their number by majority vote.
+Any person so elected has no fixed term of office and may be removed by majority vote of the Board at any time without cause.

+A Director may hold more than one position, except that the positions of Chair and Vice-Chair must be held by different people, as must the positions of Technical Coordinator and Technical Co-Coordinator.

 Article 9: Board of Directors
 -----------------------------